fourieraudio/docs/manual/transform.engine/reducing-temperature.md

 Remove the unit from its rack and place it in an open environment with the front and side ventilation unobstructed.
 Power on the unit, run it under a typical plugin load, and monitor the temperature under **Settings > System Status > Audio Renderer** in **transform**.client.

-If the temperature returns to a normal level, check the rack installation for restricted airflow before reinstalling the unit.
+If the temperature returns to a normal level, check the rack for restricted airflow before reinstalling the unit.
 If the temperature remains unusually high, power off the unit, disconnect mains power, and continue with the following procedure.

 ## Clearing the Cooling Assembly
 Dust can accumulate inside the **transform**.engine cooling assembly over time, particularly in some operating environments.
-Cleaning dust from the CPU heatsink can improve cooling performance and reduce the Audio Renderer temperature.
+Cleaning dust from the CPU heatsink will improve cooling performance and reduce the CPU temperature.

 **Follow the following steps if:**
-- Audio Renderer temperature is over 85°C under low plugin load
+- Audio Renderer temperature is over 85°C under plugin load
 - Persistent [Thermal warnings](../transform.client/system/system-status.md) in **transform**.client

 ### Items Required